Chudische/Shabashka/README.md

 # Shabashka

+## Idea

+We often need to do certain work in which we may not be very competent.
+For example: home repair, electronics or car repair, computer setup, landscape design.

+Perhaps we need to do something not difficult, but time-consuming, and we don't have a time.
+For example: cleaning, walking pets, caring for the elderly, etc.

+Or we don't have the necessary equipment.
+For example: tow truck services, delivery of large cargo, dry cleaning, well drilling, welding ...

+Of course, there are various large and small companies that are ready to provide all the necessary services.
+But they are not in every city and their services can cost much more than the services of a private person.
+On the other hand, there are many people competent in different spheres of life who would like to earn a little extra money and are ready to help us with our problem.
+But where to find them?
+And how do you know how authoritative they are?
+This project aims to address this tasks.

 Shabashka is the service for people to find some extra job on the one hand, and on the other hand it’s a service for a people who have some work to be done.
 Basically  Shabashka is an online extra job marketplace that provides a means for worker and employer.
 In additional, let’s take a look at example:
 - Someone(employer) need to remodel his bathroom
 - He creates a new offer, provides title, description, expected price, photo, ect.